-Water drops, hanging upside down from the ceiling- threatening to take their own lives- ready to join the others who plunged and crashed without a sound.
+Water drops, hanging upside down from the ceiling- threatening to take their lives- ready to join the others who plunged and crashed without a sound.
 No, they don’t breathe through their stomachs; they aren’t geckos.
-They are eager to surrender, to walk through the threads of the wall.
+They are eager to surrender, to walk through threads in walls.
 But, they belong here in my world.
 Abandoned by the Sea and the poor man’s cup- the parched drops wait for a sign.
 We are tied by the deceased laws of Comradeship- starved of vowels; condemned to practice the Literature of Silence.

 I could’ve cured them with my tongue; I could’ve fought to win their souls back from the impregnable air.
 Alas!
 Light got to them first.
 On the first exposure, they shivered and slowly hastened to conquer the silhouette of a continent.
 The defeat was imminent, the stage was set, and behind the curtain, there stood a one-armed soldier saluting the Fallen General.